gatherworkshops/digital-media/_courses/jquery-plugins/slideshow.md

       ## Slideshow: Complete!

       Well done!
-You now know the basics of using jQuery.
+Now you know the basics of using jQuery.

 ---